BulloRosso/reign-over-robots/agora/readme.md

 Agora is composed of several services which are independent REST API services connected to each other using MQTT

 ## Gatekeeper
-A fast API application using an MQTT agent.
+A FastAPI application using a MQTT client.

 The main use case for the gatekeeper is to deploy a new agent via POST to /agents.
 This makes the agent available to the executor (MQTT )

 ## Agent Executor
+A FastAPI application using a MQTT client.

+The main use case for the gatekeeper is to run a step of a agent2agent communication process.

 ## MQTT broker for service synchronization
 For testing you can configure one of the public MQTT brokers like HiveMQ (broker.hivemq.com) or EMQ.
 The configuration is done via a .env file on the agoro directory level.